Willy Smoke is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Best for the Money:

 Masterbuilt Front Controller Smoker with Viewing Window and RF Remote Control

 The next smoker is the Masterbuilt 20075315 Front Controller Smoker, an excellent model for those who are just starting out or consider themselves an avid, seasoned professional.

 Right when you see this model for the first time, you have the ability to peek in side via the massive viewing window.
 This great feature allows any user to keep an eye on the smoking process and watch your meats glaze to perfection.

-Inside the smoker are four chromed-coated racks that can accompany a massive variety of cooking styles.
+Inside the smoker are four chrome-coated racks that can accompany a massive variety of cooking styles.
 Just to give you an idea of how much space there is, you have the option to smoke 12 whole chickens or 24 burgers - or even mix and match.

 Additionally, some other key aspects loved by recent buyers are the digital panel located on top of the smoker and the built-in RF remote control.
-A few other qualities worth mentioned are listed below.
+A few other qualities worth mentioning are listed below.

 - 975 square inches of cooking space inside smoker

 - Front access drip pan